 Man Sentenced to Nine Years in Prison for Killing Northern Ireland Tattoo Artist – UKNIP

-A man has been given a minimum of nine years in prison for the killing of Aidan Mann, a well-known tattoo artist in Northern Ireland.
-The 28-year-old artist, also known as Zen Black, was brutally stabbed 14 times on Church Street in Downpatrick in January 2022.
-The court determined that Mann was an entirely innocent victim who did nothing to provoke the fatal attack.
+A man has been locked up for at least nine years for the savage killing of Aidan Mann, a 28-year-old tattoo artist from Northern Ireland, known as Zen Black.
+Mann was stabbed 14 times in a vicious attack on Church Street, Downpatrick, back in January 2022.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.